Mirovinger/NIXStats-Webhook-Telegram/README.md

-# NIXStats-Webhook-Telegram
+# Nixstats-Webhook-Telegram/SMS

 ## Description

-A Webhook to get your servers/monitors notifications on Telegram or/and SMS with NIXStats
+A Webhook to get your servers/monitors notifications on Telegram or/and SMS with Nixstats

 ## Screenshots